Skip to main content

 Key actions

-Once you open a Lokalise project for editing, you will see a project editor.
-It contains a list of translation keys with their translations, screenshots, and other attributes.
+When you open a Lokalise project for editing, the project editor displays a list of translation keys along with their translations, screenshots, and attributes.

-• Comments: team work usually involves discussions on particular keys.
-You can leave comments for keys as well as individual translations, notify contributors, and start threads.
-You can learn more in the Comments article.
+• Comments – collaboration often involves discussions on specific keys.
+You can leave comments for keys or individual translations, notify contributors, and start threads.
+More details are available in the Comments article.

-• Clipboard (key details): open a modal with advanced keys details: key name, Lokalise key ID, direct link to the key inside the editor, and the reference key placeholder.
-Knowing an ID is usually needed when you are working with a key via the API or CLI.
+• Clipboard (key details) – opens a modal showing advanced key details, including the key name, Lokalise key ID, direct link to the key in the editor, and the reference key placeholder.
+The key ID is useful when working with Lokalise via API or CLI.

-• Screenshots: link one or multiple screenshots to this key.
-Check the Screenshot manager section to learn more.
+• Screenshots – attach one or multiple screenshots to a key.
+For more details, check the Screenshot manager section.

-• Duplicate this key: create a copy of the current key.
+• Duplicate this key – creates a copy of the key with the same attributes.

-• Google-translate empty values: click to populate all empty values of the current key with machine translations provided by the Google translation engine.
-This may take a few moments depending on the job's volume.
+• Google-translate empty values – automatically fills all empty values of the key with machine translations from Google.
+This may take a few moments depending on the content volume.
+To apply machine translation to multiple keys, you can create a translation order, set up an automation rule, or a workflow.

-• Delete key: remove the key and all related translations.
-Please note that this action cannot be undone therefore you might want to create a project snapshot beforehand.
+• Delete key – permanently removes the key and all related translations.
+This action cannot be undone, so it's recommended to create a project snapshot beforehand.

-This feature is available only in the Web and mobile projects.
+This feature is available only in Web and mobile projects.

-As mentioned in the Keys and platforms article, Lokalise supports four platforms: iOS, Android, Web, and Other.
-Assigning a key to one or multiple platforms actually means that the key will only be associated with the platform-specific file formats when you export the localization files.
+Lokalise supports four platforms: iOS, Android, Web, and Other.
+When a key is assigned to one or more platforms, it will only be included in platform-specific file formats during export.

-For example, assigning a key to the iOS platform means it will be included with the Apple Strings and Apple XLIFF file exports, and will be excluded from the JSON export (as JSON belongs to the Web platform).
+For example, if a key is assigned to iOS, it will appear in Apple Strings and Apple XLIFF file exports but will be excluded from JSON exports, which belong to the Web platform.

-Each key can be attributed to a single filename per platform.
-You can set the attribution using the key editor: click the key name in the editor, then navigate to the Advanced tab and adjust the Assigned to a file setting.
+Each key can be linked to one filename per platform.
+To adjust this setting, open the key editor, click the key name, go to the Advanced tab, and modify the Assigned to a file field.

 Assigning tags